 “I am a Pensacola Christian graduate and I want to thank you for being against Calvinism.
 Many classmates are now Calvinist.
 Even ones I would have never thought would have gone that way, though they are not Calvinist, see no major problem with it” (e-mail dated May 2014).

-[Note from Brother Cloud: The previous graduate is not saying that Calvinism is taught or countenanced at Pensacola.
+[Note from Brother Cloud: The previous graduate is not saying that Calvinism is taught at Pensacola.
 He is simply observing that many graduates have become Calvinists.
 That can probably be said of any fundamental Baptist Bible college today.
-When we first published this report in 2006, we heard from three men associated with Pensacola who testified that Calvinism is not allowed at the school, but we are living in a great time of change, and Bible College graduates enter these waters of change; if they aren’t well grounded, they can easily be swept away.]
+When we first published this report in 2006, we heard from three men associated with Pensacola who stated that Calvinism was not allowed at the school, but we are living in a time of great change.]

 WHY CALVINISM IS GROWING AMONG INDEPENDENT BAPTISTS